 Serve immediately on individual plates while still warm, but first garnish each ball with whipped cream around the base and sprinkle the top with cinnamon sugar — this is a traditional garnish.
 Drizzle chocolate or strawberry sauce over it too, if desired.
 Finally, place a red maraschino cherry on top.

 To make this mock version, use an ice cream scoop to quickly form as many firm ice cream balls as you need from your favorite flavor of homemade ice cream.

-After the balls are formed, you might need to place them in an airtight freezer container and set them in the freezer for several hours to harden.
-You need them to be rock hard!
+After the balls are formed, you will need to place them in an airtight freezer container and set them in the freezer for several hours to harden.
+You need them to be ROCK hard!

 Just before serving, take the frozen balls and roll them in a bowl of crushed cornflakes, pressing them firmly into the cornflakes until they are completely coated with the cereal.
-Frosted flakes work well too, and they are especially good.
+Frosted Flakes® works well too, and it's especially good.

 Some prefer adding a tablespoon or two of corn syrup or liquid honey to the cereal first, claiming it makes the flakes stick to the ice cream better and helps to simulate the deep fried taste.

-Serve immediately, but as with an old fashioned fried ice cream recipe,
+Serve immediately, but as with the original deep fried ice cream recipe,

 add the customary garnish of whipped cream, a sprinkle of cinnamon